 - Corticosteroids

-Esophagus and Digestive Tract
+Esophagus & Digestive Tract

 - Medications to limit acid production in the stomach